oxylabs/price-scraper/README.md

 ### How it works

-You can get Price results by providing your own URLs to our service.
-We can return the HTML for any Price page you like.
+You can get HTML of any pricing result by providing your own URLs to our service.

 #### Python code example

-The example below illustrates how you can get HTML of Price page.
+The example below illustrates how you can obtain HTML with pricing information for a sample product page.

 ```python
 import requests